How SEO content marketing drives sales and revenue

 - How long do X brand of running shoes take to arrive?

 - Do I need to buy any additional items?

 - Do these shoes come with a warranty?

-Our final tip: Stay consistent with your SEO content marketing
+Our final tip: Stay consistent with your content strategy

-Whether or not you’re launching a new product or service or you’re simply looking to perform better in the organic search results, it’s essential to keep creating and scheduling SEO content to ensure that people can always find you when they’re looking for specific terms in the search engines.
+Whether you’re launching a new product or service or you’re simply looking to perform better in the organic search results, it’s essential to keep creating and scheduling SEO content to ensure that prospects can always find you when they’re looking for specific terms in the search engines.

 SEO content strategy at The Brains

 SEO and content marketing are somewhat inseparable, and at The Brains.
 As one of the UK’s leading SEO agencies, we pay close attention to aligning these processes wherever possible.
-Hopefully in this blog you have learnt that choosing the right keywords (with an achievable search volume), exploring your personas and identifying where your prospects are along the marketing funnel is essential if you want to create content that will encourage them to purchase.
-With a professional agency on your side, you’ll have direct support across all of these workstreams and more.
+Hopefully in this blog you have learnt that choosing the right keywords (with an achievable search volume), exploring your personas and identifying where your prospects are along the marketing funnel is essential if you want to create content that will encourage conversions on your site.
+With our content strategy experts on your side, you’ll have direct support across all of these workstreams and more.
 We’ll help you not only conduct essential research, but also develop a brilliant SEO content strategy that will help your business earn its rightful place high in the search results!

-If you’re looking to boost your SEO content marketing campaign to drive sales and revenue, book a FREE consultation with one of our Brainy experts, and we’ll fill you in on how we can help you achieve your business goals through powerful, optimised content creation.
+If you’re looking to boost your content marketing campaign with search engine optimisation to drive sales and revenue, book a FREE consultation with one of our Brainy experts, and we’ll fill you in on how we can help you achieve your business goals through powerful, optimised content creation.